chiragsingh1711/gsoc-2024-Issue-42/README.md

 - **Timezone**: GMT+5:30 IST (Indian Standard Time)
 - **Link to resume**: [resume](https://drive.google.com/file/d/12S8VXR0l8jFNrXq6RddP21tzJ10rB4Qi/view?usp=sharing)
 - **Have I ever contributed in open source before?**: Yes, I was selected for XROS in 2023.
 An Open-Source contribution program which was organized by Meta
+- **Brief Background Info**: I am proficient in Blender 3D modelling, animation and scripting.
+I am also a Three JS and XR Developer.
+I have many project experiences involving all of the above fields.

 # Project Overview